 Beethoven’s 6th Symphony, the Pastoral, is a wonderfully original work which includes bird calls (a nightingale, a quail and a cuckoo) which, it has to be said, put the fear of god into the soloists.
 We also have peasant musicians falling asleep (so the story goes) somehow portrayed in the music with great sophistication followed by the famous storm with everyone playing full pelt.
 This is probably the hardest music to play for a double bass player in the whole orchestra repertoire so please listen out for them.
 The storm passes and the music gives thanks.
 This is a joyful piece with beautiful tunes that you will be humming for weeks to come.

 So – a wonderful evening of music in store, do come and enjoy.

 Tickets for this concert are available now from TicketSource and will soon be available in person from the Tourist Office in Sudbury (in the Town Hall), Peddars in Sudbury (lovely gentlemen's outfitters) and Lavenham Guildhall.
 Tickets are just £15 for adults (including complimentary concert programme) and £2 for children aged 16 and under.
 Tickets will also be available on the door.
 Or click here to email us and reserve your ticket.

-Friends of the orchestra can reserve their seats in advance once they have purchased a ticket, please see the attached seating plan and give us your first and second preference seats and how many seats you need.
-If you are not already a Friend, you can easily become one by completing and returning the attached Friends form.
+Friends of the orchestra can reserve their seats in advance once they have purchased a ticket.
+If you are not already a Friend, you can easily become one by clicking here.
 For just £20 a year (although if you would like to donate more, please do so) you are entitled to reserve seats at each concert given by the Orchestra and you will receive three vouchers, each voucher entitling the holder to a free drink at one of our concerts.